codepr/sol/README.md

 # tls_protocols tlsv1_2,tlsv1_3
 ```

-If `allow_anonymous` if false, a password file have to be specyfied.
+If `allow_anonymous` is false, a password file have to be specified.
 The
-password file follow the standard format of username:password line by line.
+password file follows the standard format of username:password line by line.
 To generate one just add all entries needed in a file and run passwd.py after
 it: